Written by Jennifer Azubuike

 “I’m fine.
 I was at your oath taking about two years ago.
-I know our meeting was brief but I remember your face from the issues you wrote for your alma mater.
-I had access to them through Alex.
-I am a big fan; your issues were epic.”
+Our meeting was brief, but I remember your face from the issues you wrote for your alma mater.
+I had access to them through Alex and became a big fan; your issues were epic.”
 He rambled in one breath.

 John blushed.
 For the next few minutes he had a good conversation with this young man whom he barely knew yet could connect with on something of interest.
 He was happy to learn that his friend Alex has moved to the UK for his medical residency.

 “So what are you doing here?”
 The young man suddenly asked.

 “Okay?
 Well, I’m pretty sure you are working on a powerful story or something.
 So, I will leave you alone to continue but please keep me in the loop.
 I will love to resume following your write ups.
 I am an Economics student here by the way and I can be of help if you ever need anything.
 Can I get your contact?”

 They exchanged contact and he left.
 John watched him bounce away with excitement.
 He too felt some excitement.
 Actually what he felt was the little excitement contracted from the young man.
 He felt sad.
 Shouldn’t he be working to establish his medical career like his colleague, Alex, instead?
 His pursuit for training in literature has not exactly been what he had expected; the constant demand to follow certain established rules is draining.
 He wondered if he had made the right decision.